 As I said in my previous post, planning what we are going to eat ahead of time has enormously simplified our life.
 Not only that, this will reinforce one’s ability to make healthy choices every day.
 We decided to PlateJoy, after trying various different meal planners.
 We use that because we like the recipes a lot, it saves us money because we buy what we need at the grocery store, and Plate Joy is amazing at preventing food waste- I think it’s what they’re known for.
 I recently read that Americans waste 50% of their food!
 Imagine the amount of money we are literally throwing away.

 On PlateJoy personalization page, I always select the batch food option, besides daily meals, to save more money and time.
 I plan ahead for the following week, so we have a list of items next time we go grocery shopping.
-I’ve meal planned for years manually, but with the addition of a spouse and a little human, a meal planner has been close to life-changing. even if you don’t have kids and/or living alone, you should give this a try at the beginning of your plant-based/healthy eating journey.
+I’ve meal planned for years manually, but with the addition of a spouse and a little human, a meal planner has been close to life-changing.
+Even if you don’t have kids and/or live alone, you should give this a try at the beginning of your plant-based/healthy eating journey.
 Almost all of these planners have free trial periods, so you can decide which one to go with.
-You can get $10 off any PlateJoy subscription with the code IVYCHAN10.

 Tip #3 Be Practical